 Designated employees listed below must:

-- Attend BBP training annually (see "How to Complete BBP Training" section for training link)
+- Attend BBP training annually (see "How to Complete BBP Training" section, listed below, for training link)

 - Receive the Hepatitis B vaccine OR notify the District that you have already been vaccinated or are formally declining the vaccine.
 Hepatitis B vaccination is a series of 3 shots, which is provided by the District at no cost.
 You must call Health Services at 663-8437 to reserve your dose.* Click here for the form to note your vaccination dates or decline the vaccine.